A new breed

 "Our primary motive is to bring people, raw materials and technologies together to create products for a healthier plant and its inhabitants."

-Decarbonisation is a necessity to avoid catastrophe.
-And with global CO2 emissions currently estimated at more than 36 billion metric tons every year, commentators agree there is no single magic bullet.
-However, EVs - powered by electricity from solar, wind, hydro or nuclear facilities - have the potential to clean-up personal and urban transport.
+Decarbonisation is a necessity.
+With global CO2 emissions currently estimated at more than 36 billion metric tons every year, commentators agree there is no single magic bullet.
+However, EVs - powered by electricity from solar, wind, hydro or nuclear facilities - can lead to cleaner personal and urban transport.

-What is less well known is that there are still chasms to be jumped across on this particular path ahead.
+What is less well known is that there are still chasms to be bridged on the path ahead.

 One known unknown is how the world’s suppliers will deliver enough lithium to produce the batteries needed to power EVs based on even conservative demand projections.
-Despite spot prices for battery grade lithium reaching $70,000/t in 2022, the market’s biggest uncertainty is whether its emerging substantial supply-demand deficit can be solved over coming decades.
+The market’s biggest uncertainty is whether its emerging substantial supply-demand deficit can be solved over the coming decades.

-All of which explains why some commentators believe that the 47 million EV sales needed by 2030 to meet the International Energy Agency’s “sustainable development scenario” is an unattainable goal.
+All of this explains why some commentators believe that the 47 million EV sales needed by 2030 to meet the International Energy Agency’s “sustainable development scenario” is an unattainable goal.

 One of Lepidico’s motives is to help close the gap between the demand and supply of quality sustainable lithium, ensuring more EVs can be manufactured and help make Net Zero 2050 a viable possibility.